decred/dcrwallet/rpc/documentation/api.md

   required number of confirmations is zero and there are no immature coinbase outputs.

+- `int64 immature_stake_rewards`: The total value of all immature stakebase outputs, counted in Satoshis.

-- `int64 immature_reward`: The total value of all immature coinbase outputs, counted in Satoshis.
+- `int64 immature_coinbase_rewards`: The total value of all immature coinbase outputs, counted in Satoshis.

+- `int64 locked_by_tickets`: The total value of all tickets that are currently locked, and awaiting vote.

+- `int64 voting_authority`: The total value of all tickets that the account has voting authority over.

 **Expected errors:**